Recurrent Neural-Linear Posterior Sampling for Nonstationary Contextual Bandits: Introduction

 In order to address these issues, we propose an approach based on a recurrent neural network that receives the raw history of interactions between the agent and the environment.
 This network is trained to predict the reward for each pair of arm and context.
-The features extracted by the network are combined with a contextual linear bandit algorithm based on posterior sampling \cite{agrawal2013thompson}, which potentially allows an agent to achieve high performance in a non-stationary contextual problem without carefully handcrafted historical contexts.
+The features extracted by the network are combined with a contextual linear bandit algorithm based on posterior sampling \citep{agrawal2013thompson}, which potentially allows an agent to achieve high performance in a non-stationary contextual problem without carefully handcrafted historical contexts.
 Besides its advantages in contextual problems, our approach is also radically different from previous approaches that are able to exploit periodic or structured patterns in non-contextual non-stationary bandit problems.

 Our approach is partially motivated by the work of \citet{riquelme2018deep}, whose comprehensive experiments have shown that the combination of features extracted by a (feedforward) neural network with a contextual linear bandit algorithm based on posterior sampling achieves remarkable success in (stationary) contextual bandit problems.
-Our approach can also be seen as a model-based counterpart to recent model-free meta-learning approaches based on recurrent neural networks that have been applied to non-contextual stationary bandit problems \cite{duan2016rl, wang2016learning}.
+Our approach can also be seen as a model-based counterpart to recent model-free meta-learning approaches based on recurrent neural networks that have been applied to non-contextual stationary bandit problems \citep{duan2016rl, wang2016learning}.

 We evaluate our approach using a diverse selection of contextual and non-contextual non-stationary bandit problems.
 The results of this evaluation show that our recurrent approach consistently outperforms its feedforward counterpart, which requires handcrafted historical contexts, while being more widely applicable than conventional non-stationary bandit algorithms.
+Despite this empirical success, our novel theoretical analysis of linear posterior sampling with measurement error suggests that our approach requires neural networks to generalize efficiently to guarantee good performance.

+The remainder of this paper is organized as follows.
+Section \ref{sec:methodology} introduces our new approach after providing the necessary background.
+Section \ref{sec:theoretical_analysis} presents a novel theoretical analysis of linear posterior sampling with measurement error that provides some theoretical insight about the performance our new approach.
+Section \ref{sec:experiments} presents the results of an empirical comparison between our approach and alternative approaches.
+Finally, Section \ref{sec:conclusion} summarizes our findings and suggests future work.